 *If you do not meet these eligibility requirements, please meet with the OGE Regional Advisor for this program early in the process to discuss your options.

-The University of Auckland, founded in 1883, is consistently ranked among the world's top research universities.
-It is also New Zealand's largest university, with approximately 40,000 students.
-The student body of Auckland includes over 4,200 international students representing more than 90 countries.
-Eight faculties of the University of Auckland offer a comprehensive range of research-based study programs, including a Maori studies program which offers students an opportunity to study a language and culture unique to New Zealand.
-The main university library and 13 divisional libraries contain over one million volumes.
+, founded in 1883, ranks consistently among the world's top research universities.
+It is New Zealand's largest university, with approximately 40,000 students, including 6,000 international students from more than 90 countries.
+Eight faculties offer a comprehensive range of research-based study programs, including a Maori studies program focusing on the study of a language and culture unique to New Zealand.

 A cosmopolitan city with a population of 1.4 million, Auckland offers a wide range of cultural activities.
 Known as the City of Sails, Auckland is renowned for its natural beauty and wide range of outdoor activities, particularly water sports.
 Auckland is both the main commercial and industrial center of New Zealand.